 The resources each partner contributes to the new business partnership don't have to be in the form of money.
-A partner's contribution might be something such as skills, labour or property.
+A partner's contribution might be something such as skills, labor, or property.

 Types of Partnership in Canada

-1) Generally, when we talk about partnerships, we're talking/thinking about general partnerships.
-A General Partnership is defined as a business arrangement between two or more individuals who share the profits and liabilities of the business.
+These are the most common type of partnership.
+A general partnership is defined as a business arrangement between two or more individuals who share the profits and liabilities of the business.

-So in a general partnership, each partner is fully personally liable for the debts, contractual obligations and torts resulting from the partnership's operation, just as in a sole proprietorship.
-If you are a partner in a general partnership, you could be personally sued for something that happened as a result of carrying on business.
+In a general partnership, each partner is fully personally liable for the debts, contractual obligations, and torts resulting from the partnership's operation, just as in a sole proprietorship.
+If you are a partner in a general partnership, you could be personally sued for something that happens in the business.

-A limited partner (also referred to as a "silent partner") contributes financially and may occasionally provide advice but is not otherwise involved in the business.
-If a limited partner does become involved in operating the business, he or she will lose their "limited" liability status and become just as liable as a general partner.
+A limited partner (also referred to as a "silent partner") contributes financially and may occasionally provide advice, but is not otherwise involved in the business.
+If a limited partner does become involved in operating the business, they will lose their limited liability status and become just as liable as a general partner.

-3) Limited Liability Partnership (LLP) – A limited liability partnership, as the name implies, gives the partners more liability protection than they would have as general partners.
-If, for example, a client feels wronged or injured and wants to sue, she can sue the partnership and only the assets of the partner who worked with or on that client will be at risk, not the assets of all the partners as would be the case if they were all general partners.
+A limited liability partnership, as the name implies, gives the partners more liability protection than they would have as general partners.
+If, for example, a client feels wronged or injured and wanted to sue the partnership, only the assets of the partner who worked with or on that client would be at risk.
+The assets of the other partners would be protected, which wouldn't be the case with a general partnership.

-In most provinces LLPs are only allowed in high-risk professional environments where the daily business activities of each partner have minimal overlap (such as lawyers, accountants, architects, doctors, etc.)
+In most provinces, LLPs are only allowed in high-risk professional environments such as lawyers, accountants, architects, or doctors, where the daily business activities of each partner have minimal overlap.

-In some provinces, such as Alberta and Manitoba, LLPs offer partial shield protection, which limits the partner from acts of negligence, wrongful acts or omissions, malpractice or misconduct committed by other partners during the provision of services.
+In some provinces, such as Alberta and Manitoba, LLPs offer partial-shield protection, which limits the partners from acts of negligence, wrongful acts or omissions, malpractice, or misconduct committed by other partners during the provision of services.
 It does not protect against general contractual claims against the firm.
 It may also protect against similar wrongful acts committed by employees who are supervised by other partners.

-If you are at all uncertain as to the protections provided by an LLP in your jurisdiction consult with a lawyer who is familiar with business partnerships.
+If you are at all uncertain about the protections provided by an LLP in your jurisdiction, consult with a lawyer who is familiar with business partnerships.

 The Tax Treatment of Canadian Partnerships